Rhydon1337/linux-kernel-development/README.md

 * sudo pkill -9 debug.sh
 * sudo pkill -9 gdb

-I left in debug.sh the .data and .bss sections commented.
-When your driver will use this sections undone the comments and remove the echo which using add-symbol-path only with the .text section.

-Make sure to change the kernel sources\include dir in the Makefile.

 Now you can enjoy from a good linux kernel development session with autocompletion and debugging.